Omegaxis213/3d-renderer/README.md

 Project that I worked on during CS 4 in my junior year.

 Controls are W,A,S,D and mouse to move around the camera.
 Escape to turn off mouse lock.
+B to toggle HOM Maps.

 Build and run the engine.java file to use the 3d renderer.